Università degli Studi di Scienze Gastronomiche

 SPECIFIC RESEARCH TOPICS

-- History and epistemology of life sciences and medicine
+- Philosophy of life sciences and medicine